EXPLORING just got easier

 MY ROLE

-I led the development of the additional feature for Atlas Obscura from May to June in 2023.
-Throughout this period, I collaborated closely with Praveen Naga and engaged with six enthusiastic participants who share a passion for exploration and discovery.
-My collaboration extended to a product manager, educator, program manager, writer, interior designer and recruiter.
+I led the development of Atlas Obscura’s new feature from May to June 2023, working closely with Praveen Naga and six passionate participants, including a product manager, educator, program manager, writer, interior designer, and recruiter.

 KICKOFF